fingerthief/minimal-chat/README.md

 - Minimal layout
 - Voiced conversational interactions with STT and TTS
 - Supports multiple language models:
-  - GPT Model
-  - Open AI Response Formatted APIs (custom/local)
+  - Any Open AI Response Formatted APIs (custom/local)
   - Load and host full models locally in your own browser with WebLLM
 - Switch models mid-conversation
 - Swipe gestures for quick settings and conversation access